Chart Color Schemes

 Employment performance in Para Vista has been below expectations when compared to most other areas nationally

-However, professional & technical services are under-represented at 4.7% compared to Greater Adelaide's 7.3%.
-Local employment opportunities appear limited as indicated by Census data.
-Over the year to September 2025, employment increased by 1.5% while labour force grew by 0.9%, reducing unemployment by 0.5 percentage points.
-In contrast, Greater Adelaide saw employment growth of 3.0% and a 0.1 percentage point drop in unemployment.
-State-level data to 25-Nov shows SA employment grew by 1.19% year-on-year, with an unemployment rate of 4.0%, outperforming the national average of 0.14%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Para Vista's employment mix suggests local employment should increase by 6.3% over five years and 13.4% over ten years, though this is a simplified extrapolation for illustrative purposes.
+However, professional & technical services are under-represented at 4.7%, compared to Greater Adelaide's 7.3%.
+Limited local employment opportunities are indicated by the Census working population vs resident population count.
+Over the 12 months to September 2025, Para Vista experienced employment growth of 1.4% and labour force growth of 0.9%, resulting in an unemployment rate reduction of 0.5 percentage points.
+In contrast, Greater Adelaide had employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Para Vista's employment should increase by 6.3% over five years and 13.4% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment